 Did you know that:

-- About 33% of youths who smoke will die prematurely from an illness caused by smoking
+Of those young people who continue to smoke, 1/3 of them will die prematurely from an illness caused by smoking?

-The Yale Tobacco Research in Youth (TRY) team has a 10-year history of providing innovative prevention and cessation interventions for smoking.
-We currently receive funds from the National Institutes of Health to continue this work, and develop and disseminate more effective school-based tobacco prevention and cessation interventions for youth.
+The Yale Tobacco Research in Youth (TRY) team has been providing innovative prevention and cessation interventions for smoking since 2004.
+We are also conducting school-wide surveys on use and perceptions of alternative tobacco products and lab-based research understanding how flavors impact the reinforcing value of e-cigarettes.
+Over the years, we have received funds from the National Institutes of Health to develop and disseminate more effective school-based tobacco prevention and cessation interventions for youth and to learn more about the addictive potential of alternative tobacco products.